Love Again (Dua Lipa song)

 The music video for "Love Again" was directed by Lope Serrano and filmed at the Grosvenor House Hotel in London.
 The visual sees Lipa and her rodeo clown-styled dancers in the hotel's ballroom line dancing, riding mechanical bulls that sometimes disappear and painting eggs.
 A horse appears and the rodeo clowns attempt to capture a giant egg.
+The hats featured prominently in the music video were made by milliner Gladys Tamez.
 Several critics commended the video's message of it being silly to fall in love so soon, as well as its Western style and surrealism.
 Lipa performed the song on multiple occasions in 2021, including at the Time 100 event, at the 41st Brit Awards as part of a Future Nostalgia Medley and at the iHeartRadio Music Festival.
 The song was included on the setlist of Lipa's 2022 Future Nostalgia Tour.
 It was further promoted with remixes by Horse Meat Disco, Imanbek and Garabatto.

 Writing and production

 "Love Again" was written by Lipa and her longtime collaborators Clarence Coffee Jr., Chelcee Grimes and Stephen Kozmeniuk, the latter of whom also handled the production.
 They began working on the song while Lipa was going through a rough patch with a breakup.
-She had been in a relationship with someone who was dishonest to her and realized it was no longer healthy for her.
-During the relationship, Lipa failed to recognize herself and felt as though she had lost her power, as she usually sees herself as a strong woman.
+She had been in a relationship with someone who was dishonest to her and realised it was no longer healthy for her.
+During the relationship, Lipa failed to recognise herself and felt as though she had lost her power, as she usually sees herself as a strong woman.
 The collaborators had been working together in the studio for a couple days, but had not written anything they liked.
 Lipa was running late to the studio that day, while Kozmeniuk came in early determined to make something cool.
 With her album Future Nostalgia, Lipa wanted to create "old-styled" music with a modern twist, being inspired by artists that she grew up listening to.
 Having known that, Kozmeniuk played with some analog synths and came up with a rudimentary chord progression.
 He then added a guitar riff on top and a drum break throughout the song.
 Acoustic guitars were then added.
 When Lipa arrived at the studio, Grimes and Coffee were playing the guitar and singing "Hotdamn, you got me in love again".
 Lipa quickly rejected the line and changed it to "Goddamn, you got me in love again".
 She began expressing her feelings about the relationship to the writers, and Coffee suggested writing about that.
 They decided to begin the song with a concept of manifesting positive energy into one's life and realizing some things need to end.
 Lipa thought that if she wrote about this, she might feel better.
 They started writing "Love Again" on a guitar and the song was originally in a non-standard song structure, which Lipa was fine with.
 Lipa thought the version felt good.